 - 1. In the console tree, right-click the Backups node. - 2.
 On the shortcut menu, point to Register Backup, and then click one of the following commands: - Register Backup File.
-Registers a Microsoft Tape Format (MTF)-compliant backup file (.bkf) or BMR backup file (.vhd, .vhdx).
+Registers a Microsoft Tape Format (MTF)-compliant backup file (.bkf).
 You must specify the path and name for the file to register. - Register Backups in Folder.
-Registers all MTF-compliant backup files (.bkf) or BMR backup files (.vhd, .vhdx) stored in the specified folder. - Register Offline Active Directory Database.
+Registers all MTF-compliant backup files (.bkf) stored in the specified folder. - Register Offline Active Directory Database.
 Registers Active Directory database (ntds.file) unpacked from a backup created with third-party backup tools. - Register Offline AD LDS (ADAM) Database.
 Registers AD LDS (ADAM) database (adamntds.dit file) unpacked from a backup created with third-party backup tools.